 – how you set up your recording space

 – your microphone technique.

 (I’ll be writing more about them in future.
 They’re also part of my podcast training.)

 Resonate Recordings articles on remote recording

 Buzzsprout ‘How to Record Phone Calls for Podcasts’

 Journalism.co.uk ‘How to Record Remote Podcast Interviews Using the ‘Simul Rec’ Technique‘

 How have you gone with doing an interview with a long-distance guest or someone at a different location?
-Got tips on how to do remote recording for podcasts?
+Got tips on how to record remote podcast guest interviews?
 Let us know in the Comments.